TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 Tox path and name: `Content\TDToxFiles\UESample06_PulseGenerateRandomPositions.tox`

-This example showcase the use of multiple channels of CHOP data with 100 samples per channel.
+This example showcases the use of multiple channels of CHOP data with 100 samples per channel.
 The channels being outputted are tx, ty, tz.
 Using the Generate pulse parameter will generate a new data set.
 The change between data sets pre / post pulse is smoothed over 1 second with a filter CHOP.

 ![TOX](ReadmePictures/06_PulseGenerateRandomPositions_01.png?raw=true "PulseGenerateRandomPositions .tox content.")